-Cash machines offer a very convenient way for people to get hold of their money, and the majority of withdrawals take place crime-free.
+Cash machines offer the simplest way, day to day, for people to get hold of their money, and the majority of withdrawals take place crime-free.

 Despite this, there is, unfortunately, a risk of getting scammed.